MicrosoftDocs/VBA-Docs/excel/Concepts/Events-WorksheetFunctions-Shapes/using-excel-worksheet-functions-in-visual-basic.md

 ```

 > [!NOTE]
-> Visual Basic functions do not use the **WorksheetFunction** qualifier.
+> Visual Basic functions don't use the **WorksheetFunction** qualifier.
 A function may have the same name as a Microsoft Excel function and yet work differently.
 For example, `Application.WorksheetFunction.Log` and `Log` will return different values.

 ## Inserting a worksheet function into a cell